-The leftovers for this casserole tastes even better because of how the rice has absorbed all the flavors.
-Yum!
+Oh!
+And any leftovers for Finnish ground beef and cabbage casserole?
+Trust me; it tastes even better because the rice has absorbed all the flavors.
+Yum.

 Authentic Finnish desserts

-Did you notice it’s under dessert, not breakfast?
+Did you notice that Finnish baked pancakes are under dessert, not breakfast?

 That’s right because that’s how the Finns enjoy their pancakes — served with fresh fruits, jam, or sugared lingonberries.
 Yum!